West End, Atlanta: Renewal

-By the 2000s, much of it still looked blighted but a growing number of bright spots were popping up due to a wave of investment in intown Atlanta beginning to rejuvenate the area.
+By the 2000s, much of it still looked abandoned and blighted but a growing wave of investment in intown southwest Atlanta began to rejuvenate the area.
 As West End was once described as one of Atlanta's most socially diverse and culturally rich communities, it is again returning to the tradition of its past, as it relates to the regenerating of community value and revitalization.
 An example of revitalization in West End is Sky Lofts, which converted a long vacant Sears parking lot.
 Sky Lofts brought a lot of new residents, especially young professionals, looking for urban lifestyle.
 Historic houses are being rehabbed and renovated by new and old residents.
 West End, as its name suggests (named after London's theater district), is also a mecca for artists.
-West End was chosen by Creative Loafing in 2010 as Best Neighborhood For Artists.
+West End was chosen by Creative Loafing in 2010 as "Best Neighborhood For Artists."

-In addition to being an artist's mecca, it is also a hub for Atlanta's Afrocentric community.
-Sites such as Soul Vegetarian South, the Shrine of the Black Madonna church, the Hammonds House, and the African Djeli contribute to the West End being one of the strongest hubs of African-American culture in Metro Atlanta.
-In last few years West End is experiencing steady influx of new residents.
-The neighborhood has become more economically and racially diverse since the 21st century.
+In addition to being a hub for artists, historically West End has been a hub for Atlanta's Afrocentric community.
+Afrocentric vegan restaurants, the Shrine of the Black Madonna church, the Hammonds House, the African Djeli, and nearby private historically Black colleges and universities contribute to the West End being one of the more visible hubs of Afrocentric culture in Metro Atlanta.
+However, in recent years, the neighborhood has been experiencing growing demand and a strong influx of diversity.
+The West End, as with most of Atlanta, has become more economically, culturally, politically, and racially diverse since the 21st century.

+The Lee + White development, which opened in 2018, transformed the former "Warehouse Row," a cluster of large, abandoned warehouses, into a vibrant mixed-use destination.
+Today, it features a mix of breweries, restaurants, bars, retailers, businesses, and food manufacturers.

+In October 2024, it was announced that the abandoned warehouse at 1200 White Street would be partly transformed into a pickleball club named Dill Dinkers.
+Dill Dinkers opened its first Atlanta-area franchise in early 2025.
+Retail space, office space, and restaurants are scheduled to be added to 1200 White Street.

+Also in October 2024, it was announced the deteriorating West End Mall, originally opened in 1972, will undergo a $450 million revitalization.
+The redevelopment is being led through a partnership between Atlanta Urban Development and the Atlanta Beltline.
+The project will introduce a variety of new amenities, including a grocery store, a fitness center, retail space, 900 rental units—many designed for college students, 12,000 square feet of medical office space, and a 150-room hotel.
+Phase one completion is anticipated by 2026.